 - You may be charged a reasonable fee for the cost of copying, mailing or other supplies.

 - We are allowed to deny this request under certain circumstances.
-In some situations, you have the right to have the denial of your request reviewed by a licensed healthcare professional identified by HOG who was not involved in the original denial decision.
+In some situations, you have the right to have the denial of your request reviewed by a licensed healthcare professional identified by Highlands who was not involved in the original denial decision.
 We will comply with the outcome of this review.

 - If you feel the information is incomplete or incorrect.